bearandhammer/knowledge-vault/obsidian-vault/🫀 Life/House Organisation Hacks.md

 🔶 Under shelf storage trays/basket.
 🔶 Under sink caddy with wheels.
 🔶 3m 'command' spray bottle hooks for the back of doors (under the sink).
+🔶 3m 'command' sticky trays the backs of doors.

 ### Notes